Parasports February 6, 2018

 Disability can happen to anyone but with the right attitude and support, it need not become the end to life as one knew it.
 Justin Vijay Jesudas’ story is a shining example of this.
 From winning medals at international swimming championships, rifle-shooting to now becoming a calendar model, Justin has not allowed disability to come in the way of his dreams, as he tells us in My Take.

-For the first two years, until 2011, my complete focus was on trying to walk again, I decided to focus on body parts where I had control, like my shoulders and elbows.
+That pushed me towards becoming independent.
+Instead of trying to walk again, I decided to focus on body parts over which I had control, like my shoulders and elbows.
+I started exercising my shoulders.
+My elbows and wrists were affected, but I started rebuilding whatever I could.
 Before the accident I was an active and fit guy so after three months of working out, I was able to move myself from the bed to wheelchair, and then the wheelchair to the car.

-I won four gold medals in the state championship and realised that I was much faster than people in higher categories.
-That motivated me to work harder and I started weight training.
-I took part in the 2014 nationals and won three golds.
-I swam in the Can Am championships in Canada and won three golds and qualified for the 2015 Glasgow championships, where I finished in the top 15.
+In Indore I won three golds at the national event.
+I decided to compete in international events.
+My first competition was in January 2015 in Toronto at the Can Am Championships.
+I won three gold medals and qualified for the 2015 Glasgow championships.
+I represented India and finished in the top 15.
 The Can Am event was expensive and my school friends helped me to participate by raising Rs four lakhs in a week’s time.

 I believe that as human beings we are intelligent creatures and have the ability to adapt to any situation.
 All we have to do is drop this attitude of “why me”, and things will be a lot different.
 The most important thing to do is to live our lives.
 Come out of your confines and believe that you can be independent.
 What we are is the new normal.